Review

 • Tired feet after class?
 Capezio Footsie Roller (BH500), about $14, wood and silicone, dance-specific, low-risk.
 The default for routine post-class comfort.
 Also available at Dancewear Corner for a few cents more.
 Use it for comfort, not treatment.

 • Considering Stretch-eze?
-It's on the watchlist.
+It's one I'm still watching.
 Their marketing is stronger than we'd be, 'recovery tool' is reasonable framing; 'injury treatment' isn't.
 Keep your buying frame modest.

 • Buying as a gift?
 Simple, identifiable tools only.
 Foot roller yes, aggressive massage device no. Check return policies, some opened accessories don't come back.